1.1 Target population of youth policy

 bc) had reached the age of 12 years at the time of a crime committed after 30 June 2013 but had not yet reached the age of 18 or the age of 21 in case of having been raised in a juvenile detention centre,

-Under the Act, young adults are entitled to certain support and mentoring, in particular through rehabilitation and aftercare.
+Under the Act, young adults are entitled to specific support and mentoring, mainly through rehabilitation and aftercare.

-According the Labour Code (Munka Törvénykönyve), a young worker is an 'employee who has not reached the age of 18'.
-As minors, they have special rights regarding the duration of employment, and health and safety at work.
-The Civil Code (Polgári Törvénykönyv) considers those as minors, who are under 18 years of age.
-As far as their legal status is concerned, minors over the age of 14 usually do not have full legal capacity
+According to the Labour Code (Munka Törvénykönyve), a young worker is an 'employee who has not reached the age of 18'.
+As minors, they have special rights regarding the duration of employment and health and safety at work.
+The Civil Code (Polgári Törvénykönyv) considers those as minors who are under 18 years of age.
+As far as their legal status is concerned, minors over the age of 14 usually do not have full legal capacity.

-The Criminal Code (Büntető Törvénykönyv) has lowered the age limit for criminal liability from the age of 14 to 12 in case of juvenile offenders (the referred part from the Child Protection Act also implies it).
+The Criminal Code (Büntető Törvénykönyv) has lowered the age limit for criminal liability from the age of 14 to 12 in the case of juvenile offenders (the referred part from the Child Protection Act also implies it).
 The crimes to which the age limit has to be applied include robbery and theft.
-Nevertheless, this measure has not significantly changed the legal practice as the number of juvenile detained is low; in December 2019 only 2 juveniles under the age of 16 were detained.